cpguy5089/AmongUsMenu_Ghost/README.md

 </p>

 ## Special Thanks
+* [BitCrackers](https://github.com/BitCrackers) (Creating the original that this was forked from)
+* [cddjr](https://github.com/cddjr) (Keeping the original updated/supported long after development was officially ended)
 * [KulaGGin](https://github.com/KulaGGin) (Helped with some ImGui code for replay system)
 * [tomsa000](https://github.com/tomsa000) (Helped with fixing memory leaks and smart pointers)
-* Everyone else who contributed to the code and I couldn't list here.
+* Everyone else who contributed to the code and that couldn't be listed here.
 Thank you!

 ## Contributing